 How to Enable SAML

-You're almost done!
 The final step is to enable SAML on your account.
-To learn how to enable SAML on your account, please see our How to Set Up SAML/SSO for the Security Awareness Training Platform article.
-For more information on the ADFS LoginToRp parameter that is part of your target/SSO URL, please see this article.
+To learn how to enable SAML on your account, please visit our How to Set Up SAML Single Sign-on for the Security Awareness Training Platform article.
+For more information on the AD FS LoginToRp parameter that is part of your target or SSO URL, please see Microsoft's AD FS 2.0 RelayState article.